 - Episodes: 25

 In both anime titles, the main character teleports to another fantasy world.
-However, it’s not exactly great there from the start, more like harsh.
+However, it’s not exactly great there from the start, more harsh.
 He has to perform various tasks and work his way up to find a place in this new world.
 Luckily, he ends up having loyal demi-human companions!

 Naofumi Iwatani, an ordinary Japanese boy, gets summoned to an alternate world as a “Shield Hero”, the weakest out of the four summoned heroes.
 Their sole purpose in this world is to fight inter-dimensional hordes of monsters called Waves.